 You’re searching for a gentle giant — a pet that can keep up with your busy, on-the-go lifestyle but that can also be a ginormous cuddle companion on the couch at a moment’s notice.

-There are many strong breeds of dogs to choose from, each unique in its own way and many of them bred for their ability to put their muscles to use when needed.
+There are many strong dog breeds to choose from, each unique in its own way and many of them bred for their ability to put their muscles to use when needed.
 But before you bring one home, consider your lifestyle and their needs, as strong breeds can require lots of exercise to be happy in a household.

 “Whether you’re looking for a protector, a worker or just more dog to love, strong breeds are wonderful dogs that make great companions for a variety of people,” says Brandi Hunter, a spokeswoman for the American Kennel Club.
 “Aside from their tremendous strength, these dogs are loyal, lovable and smart.
 As always, potential dog owners should do their research to make sure a specific breed is right for their lifestyle.”